Keeping our community

 Your gift of support is an investment in public safety will benefit our entire region for years to come.
 The San Diego Fire Rescue Foundation is a 501(c)(3) charitable organization and your gift is tax deductible.

-The City of San Diego’s Fire-Rescue Department encompasses all fire, emergency medical, lifeguard and emergency management services.
-This includes 9-1-1 services, fire inspections, permits and community education.
+The San Diego Fire-Rescue Department encompasses all fire, emergency medical, lifeguard, and emergency management services.
+This includes 9-1-1 services, fire inspections, permits, and community education.

 JOIN US IN STRENGTHENING PUBLIC SAFETY

 What makes a community?
 The dictionary would tell us it is “a group of people living in one particular area or people who consider themselves a social unit because of their shared interests, class, or nationality.”
 While that may be what a community is, it does not...

 The eastern end of Mission Valley got its first fire station in 2006.
 Station 45 was a double-wide mobile home and a sprung-steel shelter in the far corner of the stadium parking lot and everyone understood it was a temporary fix for a portion of the city that was...